In this section, you'll find all the information you need to visit the national parks of Tanzania on an independent self-drive safari, including:

-Selous entrance fees must be paid in advance into the Selous bank account at any of the banks in one of the bigger towns.
-When you arrive at the entrance gate, you show the deposit slip.
-They do not accept cash or credit card payments at the gate.
+Selous entrance fees must be paid in advance into the Selous bank account (NBC Bank), which you can find in any of the bigger towns.
+When you arrive at the entrance gate, you will show the deposit slip.
+They do NOT accept cash or credit card payments at the gate.

 Highlights of Tanzania - Top 5 National Parks

 Tanzania is Africa's ultimate safari destination.
-25% of the country is protected in a network of conservation areas that incorporate the world's most famous national parks such as the Ngorongoro Crater and the Serengeti.
+25 percent of the country is protected in a network of conservation areas that incorporate the world's most famous national parks such as the Ngorongoro Crater and the Serengeti.
 Wherever you go on your road trip through Tanzania, there are unparalleled opportunities to experience wildlife.
-We highlighted the most visited parks.
+We have highlighted the most visited parks.

 The Ngorongoro crater floor provides a natural sanctuary, resulting in an incredible natural drama as the black rhino and great numbers of lions, elephants, buffaloes, ostriches and plain herbivores roam about.
-Its declared a World Heritage Site by UNESCO in 1979.
-The crater is the world's largest intact volcanic caldera and the only place in the world where you have a very high chance of seeing the 'Big 5' in one day.
-Allthis beauty comes with a price though.
-Its very expensive to visit and during peak holiday season ( Christmas, July, August) you're likely have to queue and wait in line for an hour or longer, before you can descend to the crater.
+It was declared a World Heritage Site by UNESCO in 1979.
+The Ngorongoro crater is the world's largest intact volcanic caldera and the only place in the world where you have a very high chance of seeing the safari 'Big 5' in one day.
+All this beauty comes with a price though.
+Ngorongoro is very expensive to visit and during peak holiday season (Christmas, July, August) you're likely have to queue and wait in line for an hour or more before you can descend to the crater.

 Elephant lovers, pay attention.
 During dry season, Tarangire National Park is reported to have the largest concentration of elephants in the world!
 Another striking feature of the park is the abundance of baobab trees.
-And let this overlooked Serengeti rival be within easy distance from Arusha (<2h drive).
+This overlooked Serengeti rival is within easy driving distance from Arusha (<2h drive).

 Lake Manyara National Park

-Lake Manyara is a perfect introduction for the first-time self -drive safari goer.
-It's within easy reach from Arusha (<2h drive), the game drive circuits are well maintained, and it's a small yet very diverse National Park.
-It is one of the few national parks in Tanzania where walking safaris with an authorized ranger are allowed.
+Lake Manyara is a perfect introduction for the first time self-drive safari goer.
+It's within easy reach from Arusha (<2h drive), the game drive circuits are well maintained, and it's a small yet very diverse national park.
+Lake Manyara is one of the few national parks in Tanzania where walking safaris with an authorized ranger are allowed.